 Stores are available for Vendors and sellers enrolled in Amazon Brand Registry.
 For more information on how to become brand-registered, check out our updated guide.

-How to build an Amazon Store
+How to make an Amazon Storefront in five steps

 In this section, we will build a real Amazon Store for the Jungle Scout brand, Jungle Stix!
 Since there’s only one product in the Jungle Stix brand, we won’t need to build subcategory pages, but I’ll still show you how to set them up.